AntonioF00/HYPERTENSION_BOT/README.md

 # HYPERTENSION_BOT PROJECT
 This is a project three-year degree in [Applied Computer Science](https://informatica.uniurb.it/) realized in collaboration with the [University of Urbino "Carlo Bo"](https://www.uniurb.it/).
+Professor [Sara Montagna](https://www.uniurb.it/persone/sara-montagna) is following me in this pilot project.